magikarppe/readme-generator/README.md

   **git clone**

   # Questions
-  If you had any questions feel free to contact my email tgdmattos@gmail.com
+  In case of any questions, please reach out to me at the email tgdmattos@gmail.com

-  To see more of my work visit me here [magikarppe](https://github.com/magikarppe)
+  For more like this, visit my GitHub at [magikarppe](https://github.com/magikarppe)!

   # License